gunblues/PolarBearFootprint/README.md

   1. Clone the project
   2. Install php yaf, refer to https://github.com/laruence/yaf
   3. Write your own webserver config by refering to PolarBearFootprint/config
-  4. cp -r PolarBearFootprint/app/* Your_DocumentRoot
+  4. If you want to include js at client side, modify Your_DocumentRoot/assets/js/pbfp.js (find "your_host" at file and change it). gulp it!!
-  5. Modify Your_DocumentRoot/application/models/MyAction.php (My Usage is push to redis and then logstash pop from it)
+  5. cp -r PolarBearFootprint/app/* Your_DocumentRoot
-  6. If you want to include js at client side, modify Your_DocumentRoot/assets/js/pbfp.js (find "your_host" at file and change it)
+  6. Modify Your_DocumentRoot/application/models/MyAction.php (My Usage is push to redis and then logstash pop from it)
-  6. Put code (include js or image) at client side
+  7. Put code (include js or image) at client side
-  7. Start to gather!!
+  8. Start to gather!!

 ## If you want to relay to elasticsearch by logstash
 ```config